abixcoin/contract/README.md

 - Increasing the use of renewable energy sources
 - Conservation of fresh water resources

-2. Purpose of ABX Coin
+2. Purpose of ABX Coin<br>
 It is aimed to minimize the effects of the elements mentioned in the Vision and Mission.
 These effects pose a danger to human and living life, and as a result of these dangers, to create more livable, reliable, clean and green areas for the future.

-3. ABX Production and Usage Information
+3. ABX Production and Usage Information<br>
 ABX Coin is a token produced with the BNB infrastructure.
 It has been created with fast transfer transactions, low fee fees and reliable infrastructure.